 The second representative never did get

-back with me after I asked him about the drug.
+back to me after I asked him about the drug.
 He said he was not allowed to

 tell me about it, yet he wanted the list of names of all of the members of our

 The third representative approached me in a different manner and caught me off

 guard.
 She praised my writings on our blog and was terribly “moved” when she